HR KPIs: metrics you should be tracking

 Internal vs. external hiring ratio

 Of course, hiring internally is significantly cheaper and often quicker than hiring externally.
-Although external hires often bring fresh perspectives and experience that internal hires.
+Although external hires often bring fresh perspectives and experience that internal hires may not.

 This HR KPI can also highlight areas where employee progression is most common and where your people aren’t ‘growing’ internally.
 Understanding your ratio of internal/external hires can help your HR team to develop succession plans.

-So how can you keep good people in your business?
+So, how can you keep talent in your business?
 According to LinkedIn, 94% of employees would stay with a company longer if there was an investment in learning.
-So, if one of your key KPIs is retention it’s going to go hand in hand with employee development and training.
+So, if one of your key KPIs is retention, it’s going to go hand in hand with employee development and training.

 Employee NPS score